Azure-Samples/ms-identity-aspnet-webapp-openidconnect/README.md

 This sample showcases how to develop a web application that handles sign on via the unified Azure AD and MSA endpoint, so that users can sign in to the app using both their work/school account or Microsoft account.
 The application is implemented with ASP.NET MVC 4.6, while the web sign-on functionality is implemented via ASP.NET OpenId Connect OWIN middleware.

-The sample also shows how to use MSAL (Microsoft Authentication Library) to obtain a token for invoking the Microsoft Graph.
+The sample also shows how to use MSAL.NET (Microsoft Authentication Library) to obtain a token for invoking the Microsoft Graph.
 Specifically, the sample shows how to visualize the last email messages received by the signed in user, and how to send a mail message as the user.

 Finally, the sample showcases a new capability introduced by the new authentication endpoint - the ability for one app to ask for new permissions incrementally.